NE4kuma/webformular-with-sql-integration/README.md

 # webformular-with-sql-integration
-A webformular that allows you to integrate your first and last name into the SQL database.
+A webformular that allows you to integrate your name and a review into the SQL database.

 ## Application/packages install